 An impact matrix, or risk assessment matrix, shows the relationship between risk factors in calculating risk severity.
 Risks that are high-probability and high-impact are the most severe.

-Additionally, you may need to create a risk breakdown structure to decompose higher-level risk categories into smaller, more specific risk subcategories
+You can create a risk breakdown structure to decompose higher-level risk categories into smaller, more specific risk subcategories

 Two examples of risk management software are Wrike and monday.com.
 These tools integrate the entire risk management process with the wider project management plan.